 Q: What is the difference between static and non-static variables?

 A: A static variable is associated with the class as a whole rather than with specific instances of a class.
 Non-static variables take on unique values with each object instance.

 A: Serialization is the process of writing the state of an object to a byte stream.
 Deserialization is the process of restoring these objects.

 A: It is part of the analysis of a program and describes a situation that a program might encounter and what behavior the program should exhibit in that circumstance.

 Q: Explain the use of subclass in a Java program?

 A: Subclass inherits all the public and protected methods and the implementation.
 It also inherits all the default modifier methods and their implementation.

 Q: How to add menu shortcut to the menu item?

-- How to shuffle list elements in Java
+- How to unmarshal/parse XML file using JAXB in Java